testproject-io/addons/restful-api-client/README.md

     > If `jsonPath` is set, `response` will be limited to the node/value found using the provided expression.\
     If the value specified is not found or the the response or the response is not a valid JSON, this field will be empty.

+* `jsonResponse` - The full response from the server or the extracted node/value found using expression specified in `jsonPath` parameter as a JSON object.

+    > This parameter holds the whole response body, or the node/property requested via jsonPath as a JSON object.

 * `status` - Server's response status that is a number between 100 and 599 (1xx - 5xx).

 ### Results